lpraat/dqn/src/dqn/experiments/cartpole/README.md

 ***Note***: By default, in PER, td errors are clipped between -1 and 1 and as a consequence the max priority is 1(to the power of alpha).

 ## Results
-Both models solve the problem reaching a average reward over 100 episodes of 200.
+Both models solve the problem reaching an average reward over 100 episodes of 200.

 | Compare1: Model1(Blue) vs Model2(Orange)                              |
 |:---------------------------------------------------------------------:|